KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Helpful resource: [Google Ventures Questions to Ask Before Starting User Research](http://www.gv.com/lib/questions-to-ask-before-starting-user-research)

+## Pretty Prairie United Methodist Church Mission Statement

+"To glorify God by sharing the love of God, the teachings of Jesus Christ and the power of the Holy Spirit within our community"

+## Changing Landscape

 [Software is Eating the World](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html)

 [Software is Reorganizing the World Chart](http://balajis.com/2013/11/25/software-is-reorganizing-the-world)